pink-gorilla/webly/README.md

 # Webly Compile Profiles

 **Webly profile** can be one of the following strings:
-- watch: builds with ten-x and runs shadow dev server (shadow-cljs watch)
+- watch: builds and runs shadow dev server (shadow-cljs watch)
-- watch2: shadow-cljs watch without ten-x devtools
 - compile: builds bundle and output bundle stats
 - release: builds release bundle (for production)  no tenx. no source-maps bundle stats
 - jetty: runs app, with bundle compiled via compile or release